 At this moment, I am sitting in my bedroom in a house that can be seen from I-94 ignoring 3 of my children who are bickering and pretending to be hissing cats.

 And it doesn’t help that I come from a family filled with people who have or are doing things that are much more impressive and interesting than anything I’ve ever done.
 My dad and all of his siblings all have advanced degrees.
 My dad travels the world as an expert in his field, speaking at conferences, testifying at trials and conferring with policy makers in his area of expertise.
 My mother has a brother who is a multimillionaire entrepreneur.
-Another of her brothers married into the family that founded a large financial services company whose name you are quite familiar with.
+Another of her brothers married into the family that founded a large financial company.
 Several of my siblings have spent time living overseas in places like Italy, Poland, Turkey and Uganda.
 Between all of them, I can think of at least 15 countries my siblings have visited.
 They have earned their way to each of those places themselves.
 They’ve had odd, interesting jobs like working on a whale-watching cruise ship, working on a pineapple farm in Hawaii and teaching inner-city kids.
 They have hiked through Alaskan wilderness.
 It can be a bit hard to be a housewife, surrounded by so many worldly, impressive people.

 But I know a secret that most people never learn; that the landscape of the human heart is as wild and strange and fascinating as anything in all of creation.
 And I don’t have to travel the world or make a lot of money or have a fancy education to explore the human heart.
-Being a housewife in Wisconsin works just fine for that.
+Being a housewife works just fine for that.